ZackPBI/SQL-Data-Analysis-Project/README.md

 In this project, i went through SQL Server Integration Services (SSIS) to import data from CSV files into SQL Server Database, then i went through cleaning data and making it ready to be used for analytics.
 And then last, I explored the imported data with SQL for insights.

-The dataset is from SBA Open Data: https://data.sba.gov/dataset/ppp-foia
+The dataset is from  [SBA Open Data ](https://data.sba.gov/dataset/ppp-foia)

-### SSIS Foreach Loop Container In order to load multiple source files
+#### SSIS Foreach Loop Container In order to load multiple source files

-## Part 1 : Cleaning Data with SQL
+# Part 1 : Cleaning Data with SQL

 ```